nazarewk/10c-blog1/README.md

 So here we are: displaying unordered list of titles and getting the personalized `alert()` upon clicking them.

-As i mentioned earlier, i used PyCharm's File Watcher to convert `.jsx` to `ES5` using Babel serving it with `gulp-serve`, that's all the setup i needed.
+As I mentioned earlier, I used PyCharm's File Watcher to convert `.jsx` to `ES5` using Babel serving it with `gulp-serve`, that's all the setup I needed.

 ## Issues and insights worth mentioning
 - [`AMD`][modules] is subset of Dojo's AMD implementation, Dojo had them